Framework-Specific Routing Patterns (Next.js, Remix, SvelteKit)

 Remix and SvelteKit Routing Convergence

 Remix and SvelteKit adopt adapter-driven routing models that compile framework primitives into provider-specific edge functions.
-Remix utilizes the handle export in entry.server.ts or route-level handle functions, while SvelteKit relies on hooks.server.ts.
+Remix utilizes the handle export in entry.server.tsx for server-level interception; SvelteKit relies on hooks.server.ts.
 Both frameworks preserve streaming compatibility by default, but adapter configuration dictates how ReadableStream chunks traverse the edge network.

 // SvelteKit: src/hooks.server.ts